About the Weissberg Program

 Weissberg Program Steering Committee

-The program is administered with the help of Elizabeth Brewer and Josh Moore, both of whom work in the Office of International Education.
+The program is administered with the help of Elizabeth Brewer (International Education) and Josh Moore (Intensive Learning).

 Program Funding and Founders